 Since the success of the secret expedition, we have all kinds of rumors in camp.
 One is that our Brigade will be sent to the relief of Gen. Sherman, in South Carolina.
 The boys all desire it and the news in the ‘Press’ is correct, that a large force is to be sent there, I think their wish will be gratified….

-Then, on 21 November, 2nd Lieutenant William Reese and his fellow 47th Pennsylvanians participated in a morning divisional headquarters review by Colonel Tilghman H. Good, followed by brigade and division drills all afternoon.
+Then, on 21 November, Second Lieutenant William Reese and his fellow 47th Pennsylvanians participated in a morning divisional headquarters review overseen by the regiment’s founder, Colonel Tilghman H. Good, followed by brigade and division drills all afternoon.
 According to historian Schmidt, “each man was supplied with ten blank cartridges….
 After the reviews and inspections, Gen. Smith requested Gen. Brannan to inform Col. Good that the 47th was the best regiment in the whole division.”

 As a reward for the 47th Pennsylvania Volunteers’ outstanding performance during this review and in preparation for the even bigger adventures yet to come, Brigadier-General John Milton Brannan directed his staff to ensure that new Springfield rifles were obtained and distributed to every member of the 47th Pennsylvania Volunteers.

 With the New Year came new leadership responsibilities.
-On 14 January 1862, 2nd Lieutenant William Reese was promoted to the rank of 1st Lieutenant while 1st Sergeant Daniel Oyster advanced to the rank of 2nd Lieutenant.
+On 14 January 1862, Second Lieutenant William Reese was promoted to the rank of First Lieutenant while First Sergeant Daniel Oyster advanced to the rank of Second Lieutenant.

 Having been ordered to move from their Virginia encampment back to Maryland, the 47th Pennsylvania Volunteers left Camp Griffin at 8:30 a.m. on Wednesday, 22 January 1862, marching through deep mud with their equipment for three miles in order to reach the railroad station at Falls Church.